kickstand-ui/documentation/docs/utilities/dom-utilities.md

 Similar to the methods above, `.query()` and `.queryAll()` use `querySelector()` and `querySelectorAll()` respectively, but rather than look through the whole `document` they look within a selected `element`.
 This provides better performance and more accurate results.

-So, in order to optimize the example above we can update the code like this:
+So, in order to optimize the example above, we can update the code like this:

 ```js
 const $myForm = $('ks-form');